sailosha/practiceForGithub/README.md

 # Project Title

-One Paragraph of project description goes here
+The purpose of this project is to demonstrate the fork and pull features of Github.

 ## Getting Started